What to Do With a Wasp Sting? | All You Need to Know!

 Is a Wasp Sting Worse Than a Bee Sting?

 The answer depends on the kind of bee.
 Just like wasps, bumblebees and carpenter bees have a smooth stinger.
-Therefore, these two bee species also sting multiple times without dying and are as worse as wasps.
-They have the same effect on the skin, but their stings are usually less painful than wasp stings.
+Therefore, these two bee species also sting multiple times without dying and are as bad as wasps.
+However, their stings are usually less painful than wasp stings.

 On the other hand, honey bees only sting once because they die after they sting.
 However, a single honey bee sting can have 50 micrograms of venom.
-This amount is significantly higher than the 2-15 micrograms of venom from a single wasp sting.
-Therefore, a single honey bee sting is worse than one wasp sting.
+This amount is significantly higher than the 2 to 15 micrograms of venom from a single wasp sting.
+Therefore, one honey bee sting is worse than one wasp sting.

 But again, wasps can sting many times, just like carpenter bees and bumblebees.
 To inject the same amount that a single honey bee can inject, a single wasp only needs to sting at least three times.
 Therefore, wasp stings are worse than honey bee stings, even if both insect species sting at the same number.